joryhady/pythonProject_G5_CS435/README.md

 DES: User enters a key (string, 8 characters recommended).
 Morse Code: No additional input required.
 - Choose the operation: Encrypt or Decrypt
-For encryption, the tool always reads from input.txt and writes output to enc.txt.
+For encryption, the tool always reads from input file (rail_input.txt/ morse_input.txt/ des_input.txt) and writes output to enc.txt.
 For decryption, the tool asks which file to decrypt.
 - Result:
 The resulting encrypted or decrypted text is printed to the screen.